To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 However, the company also explicitly states that while the product can be on a seasonal offer or promotion, it “can’t be: reduced to clear, a multi-buy offer, members-only price, flash sale, reduced with a promo code, or an exclusive/trade price”.
 This would rule out matching to an Amazon Prime sales event.
 You’ll likely have to wait for Black Friday for that.

 As illogical as it may sound, Prime Day no longer lasts for just one day; the past three years have all seen Prime Day running for a total of 48 hours.
-This year, Amazon is taking things further: Prime Day 2025 will last for a whopping four days, ending at midnight on 11 July.
+In 2025, Amazon took things further: Prime Day 2025 lasted for a whopping four days, ending at midnight on 11 July.
+The same is true this year.

 This 96-hour period gives you a little more time to snag all the deals you want, but you’ll still need to eat and sleep, giving other deal hunters a chance to get that coveted item before you.
 Luckily, we have no such needs (just kidding).
 Our comprehensive, round-the-clock deals coverage will hopefully give you the leg up you need to get all the discounted items you desire.